brucemwalker/gs_tools/plugnplay/README.md

 For use as a permanent system service, `gspnp_responder` is designed to be managed by [supervisor](http://supervisord.org/).

-Copy the application file `gspnp_responder` to a system directory.
+Copy the application executable `gspnp_responder` to a system directory.
 On FreeBSD I suggest `/usr/local/sbin`.
 Make sure it's set to be executable.
 ```